Crown-Commercial-Service/digitalmarketplace-aws/terraform/README.md

 ### Create an S3 bucket for storing the Terraform state files

-The bucket name should be: digitalmarketplace-terraform-state-<account>, where <account> is main/development/production.
+The bucket name should be: `digitalmarketplace-terraform-state-<account>`, where <account> is `main/development/production`.
 Make sure you turn on versioning.

 ### IAM groups / AWS users